Online MBA Programs in Information Technology

 Computer Network Architect

 Computer network architects build data communication networks for businesses, such as local area networks, wide area networks, and Intranets.
-These professionals must possess excellent interpersonal communication skills, as they must explain their design plans to management.
-They also update routers and computer hardware on an as-needed basis.
-The BLS projects this career will grow by 5% between 2018 and 2028 and reports a $109,020 median yearly income.
+These professionals need excellent interpersonal communication skills to explain their design plans to management.
+They also update routers and computer hardware.

 Information Technology Curriculum